I hope you enjoyed my earlier article Want to Sell your House? Here is step 1- Decision making.

 Making it Work

 Most of the time, it comes down to what you want to get from selling your home.
 If there’s a lot to be done, but you’d rather move out quickly and not spend the extra money getting it up to scratch, prepare to sell for a lower price.
-On the other hand, if you want to get a decent price for your home, it’s worth fixing up any major problems that are likely to put buyers off, such as much-needed roof repairs.
+On the other hand, if you want to get a decent price for your home, it’s worth contacting Licensed AC professional and fixing up any major problems that are likely to put buyers off, such as much-needed roof repairs.

 Large repairs should be tackled with caution, as you may discover a whole host of other issues that need addressing during the process, which can turn your renovations into a money pit.
 Think carefully about whether you can afford this or if it might be better to take a hit on the sale price.